 Turbine by BOOMLibrary Review

-BOOM Library has just released their first sound design plugin.
+BOOM Library has just released its first sound design plugin.
 Professional sound designers know BOOM Library for the effects libraries that have been used in Movies, Shorts, Trailers, Games, and TV-Shows.

 Turbine is all about recreating the sound of specific engines by using real values of the actual real-world object.
 In its first release, it does focus on airplanes, motors, and rockets.
 Those sounds can be further changed to some extent to create the sound of a robot or a futurist car or sound or sound element you need for your movie.